Renfrewshire South

-Renfrewshire South is a constituency of the Scottish Parliament covering parts of the council areas of Renfrewshire and East Renfrewshire.
-It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
-It forms one of ten constituencies in the West Scotland electoral region, which also elects seven additional members to produce a form of proportional representation for the region as a whole.
+Renfrewshire South was a constituency of the Scottish Parliament covering parts of the council areas of Renfrewshire and East Renfrewshire.
+Under the additional-member system used for elections to the Scottish Parliament, the seat elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election, and was also one of ten constituencies in the West Scotland electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

 The constituency was created for the 2011 Scottish Parliament election from parts of the former constituencies of West Renfrewshire, Paisley South and Paisley North constituencies.
-It also contains some areas of East Renfrewshire that were originally part of the Eastwood constituency.
-The seat has been held by Tom Arthur of the Scottish National Party since the 2016 Scottish Parliament election.
+It also contained some areas of East Renfrewshire that were originally part of the Eastwood constituency.

-It will be abolished for the 2026 Scottish Parliament election and replaced by the new Renfrewshire West and Levern Valley constituency.
+It was abolished for of the 2026 Scottish Parliament election and replaced by the new Renfrewshire West and Levern Valley constituency.

+Labour Party politician Hugh Henry won the seat upon its creation for 2011 Scottish Parliament election, having held its predecessor constituency of Paisley South since 1999.
+Henry retired from politics prior to the 2016 election, which saw Tom Arthur gain the seat for the Scottish National Party.
+Arthur was subsequently re-elected in the 2021 Scottish Parliament election and held the seat until its abolition in 2026.

 Electoral region

-The other nine constituencies of the West Scotland region are: Clydebank and Milngavie, Cunninghame North, Cunninghame South, Dumbarton, Eastwood, Greenock and Inverclyde, Paisley, Renfrewshire North and West and Strathkelvin and Bearsden.

-The region covers part of the Argyll and Bute council area, the East Dunbartonshire council area, the East Renfrewshire council area, the Inverclyde council area, North Ayrshire council area, the Renfrewshire council area and the West Dunbartonshire council area.
+During the period Renfrewshire South was in existence, the other nine constituencies of the West Scotland region were: Clydebank and Milngavie, Cunninghame North, Cunninghame South, Dumbarton, Eastwood, Greenock and Inverclyde, Paisley, Renfrewshire North and West and Strathkelvin and Bearsden.
+During this period, the region covered all of the East Dunbartonshire, the East Renfrewshire, the Inverclyde, North Ayrshire, Renfrewshire, and West Dunbartonshire council areas, and part of the Argyll and Bute council area.

 Constituency boundaries and council area

-The Renfrewshire South constituency contains portions of both Renfrewshire and East Renfrewshire and was formed from the following local electoral wards:
+Renfrewshire South contained portions of both Renfrewshire and East Renfrewshire, and was formed from the following electoral wards: